Mariupol: City administration and local politics

 The Mariupol electorate traditionally supported left wing (socialist and communist) and pro-Russian political parties.
 At the turn of the 21st century the Party of Regions numerically prevailed in the Mariupol City Council, followed by the Socialist Party of Ukraine.
-Besides the city council, the local population in Mariupol also vote for deputies in the Donetsk Oblast Council on a regional level and the Verkhovna Rada on a national level.
+Besides the city council, the local population in Mariupol also voted for deputies in the Donetsk Oblast Council on a regional level and the Verkhovna Rada on a national level.

 In the presidential elections of 2004, 91.1% of the city voted for Viktor Yanukovych and 5.93% for Viktor Yuschenko.
 In the 2006 parliamentary elections, the city voted for the Party of Regions with 39.72% of the votes, the Socialist Party of Ukraine with 20.38%, the Natalia Vitrenko Block with 9.53%, and the Communist Party of Ukraine with 3.29%.

 In the 2014 parliamentary elections the Opposition Bloc won more than 50% of the votes.
 The seats of the city's two electoral districts were won by Serhiy Matviyenkov and Serhiy Taruta.

-The de jure mayor (chairman of executive committee of the city council) of the city is Ukrainian politician Vadym Boychenko.
-In the October 2020 local elections he was re-elected with 64.57% of the votes as a candidate of the Vadym Boychenko Bloc.
+In the October 2020 local elections Vadym Boychenko was re-elected mayor (chairman of executive committee of the city council) of the city with 64.57% of the votes as a candidate of the Vadym Boychenko Bloc.
 In these mayoral elections Volodymyr Klymenko of Opposition Platform — For Life received 25.84% of the vote, self-nominated candidate Lydia Mugli received 4.72%, the candidate from For the Future Yulia Bashkirova received 1.68% and the nominee from Our Land Mykhailo Klyuyev received 0.99% of the votes.
 Voter turnout in the election was 27%.

 In the concurrent election in the council, the Opposition Bloc received a landslide victory.
 Out of a total of 54 deputies, 45 of them were part of the Opposition Bloc party, 5 were from Power of the People party, and 4 from Our Land party.

-On 6 April 2022, amidst the siege of the city, politician Konstantin Ivashchenko was installed by Russia as the mayor of Mariupol.
+On 6 April 2022, amidst the siege of the city, politician Konstantin Ivashchenko, who had been elected Deputy leader of Mariupol City Council two years earlier, was installed by Russia as the mayor of Mariupol.
 He served as the de facto mayor until January 2023, when he was replaced with Oleg Morgun.

+For the 2026 Russian legislative election, Mariupol was placed within Donetsk constituency, one of the 225 single member constituencies,.